nisalperi/Aisle-Web-Library/README.md

 ##Using Views

-Views can be used to seperate your UI into different components, and encapsulate data related to a specific component.
+Views can be used to seperate your UI into different components, and encapsulate data related to those specific component.
 To define a view use the ``Library.defineView()`` function (explained below) and to create an instance of a view use the ``Library.createElement()`` function.

 ###``Library.defineView()``